datacraft-dsc/DEPs/6/README.md

 # Introduction

-This section contains a non-normative introduction to the Invoke API.
+The Invoke API is a standardised solution to the problem of executing code (Operations) upon Assets in the context of a decentralised data ecosystem.

-In order to build a data pipeline, actors in the data ecosystem need the ability to transform data assets.
+In order to build a useful data pipeline, actors in the data ecosystem will generally need the ability to transform and process data assets.
 Example of operations that could be offered:

 * A data cleaning operation that removes noise from data
 * A model training operation that returns a trained model given training data